 Our well-established manufacturing process means you can rely on the same safe product with every infusion.

 Esperoct® is made under tight control measures with quality our number one priority.

 Your questions, answered.

-Question: When you say the “largest and longest clinical trial in hemophilia A,” what does that mean?
+Question: When you say the “largest and longest extended half-life (EHL) clinical trial program in hemophilia A,” what does that mean?

 Answer: Let’s look at the numbers of the Pathfinder clinical program, research that evaluated Esperoct®:

 - In 270 previously treated people with severe hemophilia A

 - Over 80,425 exposure days (corresponding to 889 patient years of treatment)

 Beyond the numbers, the sheer breadth of the Pathfinder trial reflects the Novo Nordisk commitment to purity, reliability, consistency and quality.
 We understand how important these values are to the bleeding disorder community.
 The Pathfinder clinical trial represents our dedication to your safety, as well as the effectiveness of Esperoct®.

 Question: What is an “exposure day” and why is it an important safety consideration for factor VIII products?